Kōzō Okamoto: Trial and release

 Okamoto was put on trial in an Israeli military court under the 1948 Emergency Regulations.
 His court-appointed lawyers were Max Kritzman and David Rotlevy; Kritzman, who was chief lawyer, had experience defending Israelis charged under the Emergency Regulations.
 Of Okamoto, he complained that "this man will not cooperate".
-Okamoto pleaded guilty, ensuring that he did not get sentenced to death.
-He also protested his attorneys' requests for a psychiatric evaluation.
+Okamoto's attorney said that he was not mentally competent during the massacre, a claim rejected by the court.
+The Israeli government weighed seeking the death penalty for him, but ultimately chose not to.
+Okamoto's father sent a letter to the Israeli embassy in Japan asking for his son to be given the death sentence.
+Okamoto would plead guilty.
 In his final statement Okamoto told the court: "When I was a child, I was told that when people died they became stars...We three Red Army soldiers wanted to become Orion when we died".

-Okamoto was convicted and sentenced to life imprisonment in Israel.
+Okamoto was convicted on three counts of possessing and discharging firearms and grenades and another count of serving an unlawful organization—the PFLP—and sentenced to three life sentences in Israel.
 During the incarceration, he requested to convert to Judaism and tried to circumcise himself with nail clippers.
-He stated that he was tortured during his imprisonment, being "forced to eat like a dog" and emerged from imprisonment emaciated.
+He stated that he was tortured during his imprisonment, being "forced to eat like a dog", and emerged from imprisonment emaciated.

 On 20 July 1973, PFLP and JRA operatives hijacked Japan Air Lines Flight 404, demanding Okamoto's release in exchange for the hostages on board; Israel refused to comply.
 Okamoto was released in 1985 after 13 years in prison, as part of the Jibril Agreement, a prisoner exchange with Palestinian militant factions for captive Israeli soldiers.
 After his release from prison in Israel, Kōzō Okamoto moved to Libya, then Syria, and finally to Lebanon where he reunited with other members of the Japanese Red Army.
-As of 2012 Okamoto was believed to be living in Lebanon.